gelles-brandeis/tapqir/README.rst

 Announcements
 -------------

-To get notified about new releases sign in to Github, go to top right corner of the page and click on Watch -> Custom -> Releases.
+To get notified about new releases sign in to Github, go to top right corner of this page and click on Watch -> Custom -> Releases.

 Q&As
 ----